aBLeeWeeAN/Space-Tourism-Website/README.md

 <br />

 > [!IMPORTANT]
-> To test the website's display, the latest browser versions were used at the time of release of version 1.0.0 for this project.
+> Browser compatibility was verified for the 1.0.0 release.
+The site displayed correctly in the latest versions of all major browsers at that time.
 >
-> **Date of the last check - 03.12.2025**
+> **Last verification date: 3 December 2025**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>